 Snowboarding or skiing trips will require quite a lot of energy and will leave your muscles sore.
 This is probably something you can’t avoid.
 The better physical shape you’ll have, the longer you’ll be able to last on the slopes and enjoy the ride.

 It doesn’t require any specific training to prepare for a ski trip.
-If you have a mountain near you, it’s good to ride couple of times before going the high mountains.
-Also do any kind of regular physical activities couple of months before the trip like jogging, gym, cycling or anything similar that you prefer.
+If you have a mountain near you, it’s good to ride a couple of times before going to the high mountains.
+Also do any kind of regular physical activities a couple of months before the trip like jogging, gym, cycling or anything similar that you prefer.
 That will get your endurance levels up and you will thank yourself once on the mountain.

-Tune up your skis or snowboard
+Tune-up your skis or snowboard

 Plan what to wear

-Ski resorts are places where people usually wear laid back clothes.
+Ski resorts are places where people usually wear laid-back clothes.
 It’s acceptable to do so boring the day and also for dinner in a restaurant.
 You should not wear your skiing pants to dinner however don’t also worry about bringing fancy, uncomfortable outfits that you’d wear to the club or a party back home.

 Make a proper packing list